-If the Schedule 2 chemical was produced, processed or consumed for any other purpose not covered earlier in this section please specify that purpose.
+If the Schedule 2 chemical was produced, processed or consumed for any other purpose not covered earlier in this section specify that purpose.
 For example, the Schedule 2A chemical PFIB is generally produced as an unwanted by-product of fluoropolymer manufacture and after separation from the desired product is normally destroyed on site - this could be indicated in this field.

-A nnex B of S Section Form 2.5 Anticipated Activities Related to Sch 2 Chemicals above the Declaration threshold at the Plant Site ule Country Code: Section: B Page n of n pages: Date (ccyy-mm-dd) ): Please repeat the following block of information as many times s necessary in order to declare all activities at the plant site.
-P lant Site Code: For each Schedule 2 chemical , please complete this form to declare all activities related to that chemical at the plant site. Π UPAC chemical name: - C CAS registry number: U Jnit of weight: Tonne Kg P Production: Total amount anticipated to be produced during the next calendar year: Time Period(s) Yes No р Processing: Yes No Total amount anticipated to be processed during the next calendar year: 110 - Time Period(s) Consumption: Total amount anticipated to be consumed during the next calendar year: Time Period(s) Yes No Purposes for which the chemical will be produced, - rocessed or consumed(i) Processing and consumption of Schedule 2 chemical on site; specify product type (use product group codes in Appendix 4): (ii)Direct export of the Schedule 2 chemical off the plant site?
-Yes No If YES , specify States involved (use country codes in Appendix 1): (iii)Sale or transfer of the Schedule 2 chemical within the territory or to any other place under the jurisdiction or control of the State Party (please indicate destination below): Other industry: Yes No Trader: Yes No Other destination: Yes No Final product types derived from sold/transferred Schedule 2 chemical, if possible, (Use product group codes in Appendix 4) (iv)Other purpose (specify) for which the Schedule 2 chemical will be produced, processed or consumed:
+Form 2.5 Anticipated Activities Related to Schedule 2 Chemicals above the Declaration threshold at the Plant Site Country Code Section: B Page n of n pa Date (yyyy-m iges: Confid. mark Ensure to repeat the following block of information as many times as necessary in order to declare all activities at the plant site.
+Plant Site Code: 4 1 For each Schedule 2 chemical , complete this form to declare all activities related to that chemical at the plant site.
+IUPAC chemical name: 4 1 CAS registry number: 4 C Unit of weight: tonne kg 🗖 Production: Yes 🗖 No 🗖 Total amount anticipated to be produced during the next calendar year: Time Period(s) Processing: Total amount anticipated to be processed during the next calendar year: Time Period(s) Yes 🗖 No 🗖 Yes 🗖 No 🗖 Consumption: Total amount anticipated to be consumed during the next calendar year: Time Period(s) Purposes for which the chemical will be produced, processed or consumed (i) Processing and consumption of Schedule 2 chemical on site; specify product type (use product group codes in Appendix 4): (ii) Direct export of the Schedule 2 chemical off the plant site?If YES, specify States involved (use country codes in Appendix 1): Yes 🗖 No 🗖 (iii) Sale or transfer of the Schedule 2 chemical within the territory or to any other place under the jurisdiction or control of the State Party (indicate destination below): Other industry: Yes 🗖 No 🗖 Trader: Yes 🗖 No 🗖 Other destination: Yes 🗖 No 🗖 Final product types derived from sold/transferred Schedule 2 chemical, if possible, (Use product group codes in Appendix 4) (iv) Other purpose (specify) for which the Schedule 2 chemical will be produced, processed or consumed: